suer85/Handyman/src/Handyman.Mediator/docs/index.md

 ## Filters

 Filters enables the ability to execute code before and/or after the actual handler is executed.
-They can be used to inspect and/or modify the request/response and even terminate the execution pipeline.
+They can be used to inspect/validate/modify the event/request/response,  handle errors or short curcuit the execution pipeline.

 Filters are supported by both requests and events and must implement one of the filter interfaces